Yellow Jackets Vs. Honey Bees – Comparison Guide

 Colony

-The yellow jacket and honey bee are social insects with similar roles in the colony.
-The females are the workers who take care of foraging and building, while the drones are available for mating, and the queen stays busy laying eggs.
+Yellow jackets and honey bees are social insects with similar roles in the colony.
+Females workers forage and build, while drones mate, and the queen lays eggs.

-A honey bee colony can grow to a population of 60,000 bees, while yellow jackets won’t usually exceed 5,000.
+A honey bee colony may reach a population of 60,000 bees, while yellow jackets won’t usually exceed 5,000.
 Honey bees prepare for winter by building up stores of honey and pollen; their goal is to survive the cold weather by huddling together in a cluster and staying within the warmth of the hive.

-The yellow jacket hive doesn’t store food resources, instead choosing to hibernate through winter.
-Only the queen will make it through to spring when she begins a new colony by laying eggs in a new nest.
+Yellow jackets hibernate through winter so they don’t need to store food resources.
+Only the queen will survive until spring, when she begins a new colony by laying eggs in a new nest.

 Recommended reading: Honey bee vs. Asian giant hornet – what’s the difference?